AccursedGalaxy/streakode/README.md

 #### 1. Enhanced Historical Data Collection 📊

-We're expanding our data collection capabilities to provide deeper insights into coding patterns and productivity trends.
+Expanding data collection capabilities to provide deeper insights into coding patterns and productivity trends.

 **Key Improvements:**
 - Track commit metadata historically for advanced analytics
+  - Upgrade Current `RepoMetadata` struct to include more data.
+  - Implement Historical data stroage using the current caching system (may need upgrades)
 - Analyze peak coding hours and most productive days
+  - Add new functions in the scanning logic to calculte:
+    - peak coding hours - save historical snapshots
+    - most producive days
+    - coding velocity
-- Monitor velocity changes over time
+- Monitor velocity and metrics changes over time
+  - Allows for a more in depth and egaging stats display

 **Implementation Details:**
 1. Extend `RepoMetadata` structure: